davazp/davazp.github.io/_posts/2014-11-25-modern-library-with-asdf-and-package-system.md

 As I mentioned in the introduction, this feature is provided by the *asdf-package-system* ASDF's extension.
 The highlighed lines specify that we want to use it for this package.
 Note that, unlike ordinary ASDF system, it does not specify components of the system.
-It seems there are not files this system is comprised of.
-But, it is not the case.
-It is the first of the inferences that ASDF does:
+What files are this system comprised of?
+Well, it is the first of the inferences that ASDF does:

 > Systems prefixed with `project/` refer to files from the directory
 > where the system is defined.